nodejs/node/doc/api/http.md

 The HTTP interfaces in Node.js are designed to support many features of the protocol which have been traditionally difficult to use.
 In particular, large, possibly chunk-encoded, messages.
-The interface is careful to never buffer entire requests or responses--the user is able to stream data.
+The interface is careful to never buffer entire requests or responses — the user is able to stream data.

 HTTP message headers are represented by an object like this: